 - Bank reference letter for parent company (showing time with bank and good standing).

 Note that all of these documents relating to the parent company will need to have a Chinese translation, notarized by the Chinese embassy.

 How to set-up a Representative Office in China?

-We provide here an outline of the steps required to set up a representative office.
+We provide here an outline of the steps required to open a representative office in China.
 This is not a challenging process, but it does involve liaison with several different Chinese authorities.
 The procedure here is based on our extensive experience working with many different clients.